On the space of $2d$ integrable models: Preliminaries

 \section{Preliminaries}

-In this section, we describe the general structure of the Lie algebras present in several $2d$ classical field theories possessing left moving currents, which will be useful in finding integrable deformations of said theory.
-An essentially identical description can be presented when there are right moving currents, which we omit.
+In this section, we describe the general structure of the Lie algebras present in several $2d$ classical field theories possessing left-moving currents, which will be useful in finding integrable deformations of said theory.
+An essentially identical description can be presented when there are right-moving currents, which we omit.

 \sm